 By remaining open to personal growth, we can develop a “new nose” for sniffing out fresh truths amid the stench of hackneyed and cynical ideas that surround us.
 We can exercise “new feet” that take us in previously unexplored directions.
 We can replace our “backbone,” curved from the frustrating burden of coping with ageism, with a straighter, more supportive one of strength and determination.
 We can better listen with “new ears” and more keenly observe with “new eyes.”

-Personal growth shouldn’t be our only goal in 2018.
+Personal growth shouldn’t be our only goal in a new year.
 We can resolve to be more effective catalysts for change all around us as well.
 As we renew ourselves, we become better able to renew the world around us.
 After all, our culture is like an organic body that constantly replenishes itself while simultaneously undergoing its own form of cellular senescence.
 As groups of determined individuals (such as in the “Black Lives Matter” and “#MeToo” movements) organize and act, they cause social tipping points that challenge old perceptions, trends, and injustices –– and bring about change.